-The lands composing the PNNL Richland Campus have experienced varying degrees of previous disturbance.
-Upland areas affected by lower levels of prior disturbance principally support native shrubsteppe vegetation, while more heavily disturbed uplands support more invasive, non-native vegetation.
+The lands composing the PNNL-Richland Campus have experienced varying degrees of previous disturbance.
+Upland areas affected by lower levels of prior disturbance principally support native shrub-steppe vegetation, while more heavily disturbed uplands support more invasive, nonnative vegetation.
 Other areas have undergone complete habitat conversion and contain facilities bordered by landscaping or xeriscaping.
-The portion of the Columbia River riparian zone on the PNNL Richland Campus is largely undisturbed and supports both native and non-native vegetation.
+The portion of the Columbia River riparian zone on the Richland Campus is largely undisturbed and supports both native and nonnative vegetation.

-The PNNL Richland Campus is located in the Columbia Basin, an intermontane region between the Cascade Range and the Rocky Mountains.
-The campus lies above a gentle syncline formed by the intersection of the Yakima Fold Belt, a series of anticlinal ridges and synclinal valleys, and the gently west-dipping Palouse Slope, which contains few faults and low-amplitude, long wavelength folds.
-The uppermost basalt flow is part of the Ice Harbor Member of the Saddle Mountains Basalt Formation, and the relatively thin overlying sediment layers consist of Ringold Formation and Hanford formation sediments.
+The PNNL-Richland Campus is located in the Columbia Basin, an intermontane region between the Cascade Range and the Rocky Mountains.
+The campus lies above a gentle syncline formed by the intersection of the Yakima Fold Belt, a series of anticlinal ridges and synclinal valleys, and the gently west-dipping Palouse Slope, which contains few faults and low-amplitude, long-wavelength folds.
+The uppermost basalt flow is part of the Ice Harbor Member of the Saddle Mountains Basalt Formation, and the relatively thin overlying sediment layers consist of Ringold Formation and Hanford Formation sediments.
 These sediment layers are predominantly coarse sandy alluvial deposits mantled by windblown sand.
-A generalized suprabasalt stratigraphic column for the upper Ringold Formation and the Hanford formation is based on information obtained from the drilling of 11 boreholes within the footprint of the Biological Sciences Facility/Computational Sciences Facility (BSF/CSF) on the PNNL Richland Campus (Freedman et al. 2010).
+A generalized suprabasalt stratigraphic column showing what underlies the PNNL-Richland Campus is shown in Figure 4.
+The stratigraphic column for the upper Ringold and Hanford Formations is based on information obtained from the drilling of 11 boreholes within the footprint of the Biological Sciences Facility/Computational Sciences Facility (BSF/CSF) on the PNNL-Richland Campus (Freedman et al. 2010).

-The Hanford formation, a highly permeable mixture of sand and gravel deposited by Ice Age floods during the late Pleistocene period, comprises unconsolidated sediments that range in size from bouldersized gravel to sand, silt, and clay.
-Late Miocene- to Pliocene-age sediments of the Ringold Formation underlie the Hanford formation.
-The Ringold Formation displays lower hydraulic conductivity and is texturally and structurally distinct from the overlying Hanford formation.
+The Hanford Formation, a highly permeable mixture of sand and gravel deposited by Ice Age floods during the late Pleistocene period, comprises unconsolidated sediments that range from boulder-sized gravel to sand, silt, and clay.
+Late Miocene- to Pliocene-age sediments of the Ringold Formation underlie the Hanford Formation.
+The Ringold Formation displays lower hydraulic conductivity and is texturally and structurally distinct from the overlying Hanford Formation.
 Ringold Formation sediments contain sands, gravels, and muds that are typically more consolidated and less permeable than those in the Hanford formation.
 The basalt underlying the Ringold Formation has a very low vertical hydraulic conductivity and forms an aquitard between the base of the unconfined aquifer and the confined aquifers within the basalt formations.